PascalSun/nlp-tlp.github.io/README.md

 -   The "Our team" folder is separated into Current and Alumni (it was the only good way I could think of to force Alumni to the bottom).
 -   To edit the stylesheet, make sure to edit the SASS files (under [/\_sass](/_sass)) and not the CSS files under [/public/css](/public/css).
 The way I built the site, the SASS renders into the public folder (this is not standard practice with Eleventy but I much prefer SASS).
+-   **Please be sure to keep the filename conventions the same** - all new pages should be slug case, e.g. no capital letters, and hyphens between words. `michael-stewart.md` is good, `michael_stewart.md`, `Michael-stewart.md` etc is not.